 We had a welcome and a reading of the rules and then teams were dismissed by level.
 High school was the last to go.

 Our first round was against North Cobb.
 Our moderator was an accounting teacher and very nice.
 He didn’t turn out to me much of a moderator, though.
 That first round was pretty smooth.
-Each team got five points with two questions neither team answered.
+Each team got five questions with two questions not answered correctly (or at all).

 Second round was a bye so we sat out in a little lobby area down the hall and the girls fortified themselves with snacks and asked a few practice questions.